 - 6. Seek medical attention.
 For your safety and wellbeing, immediate medical attention is encouraged after experiencing dating/domestic violence or sexual assault.
 Further, being examined as soon as possible is important.
-FACES of Hope Victim Center (located at 417 S. 6th Street, phone number 208-577-4400) is a specialized facility close to campus with experienced nurses and physicians trained to conduct sexual assault forensic exams.
+FACES of Hope Victim Center (located at 417 S. 6th Street, Boise, Idaho 83702, phone number 208-577-4400) is a specialized facility close to campus with experienced nurses and physicians trained to conduct sexual assault forensic exams.
 The facility also employs a physician who specializes in providing services for victims of domestic violence.
 If you have a significant injury requiring immediate medical attention, you should go to an emergency room at Saint Alphonsus or St. Luke's hospitals; both have response teams specially trained to assist victims of sexual assault and domestic violence.
 If you do not have injuries or your injuries are minor, hospital staff or law enforcement may transport you to FACES for services.
-It is recommended that you seek medical treatment, regardless of whether or not you report the incident to the police.
-Non-emergency medical services are available at the Boise State Health Center, located on the 2nd floor of the Norco Building at 1529 Belmont Street, Boise, Idaho.
+It is recommended that you seek medical and counseling services are available at University Health Services, located on the 2nd floor of the Norco Building at 1529 Belmont Street, Boise, Idaho 83706.
 They can be reached by phone at (208) 426-1459. - 7.
-When an incident is reported at a hospital, a police detective may come to talk to you along with a Victim/Witness Coordinator (an employee of the city/county that works with the investigating law enforcement agency and the prosecuting attorney's office to assist you through the judicial process).
+When an incident is reported at a hospital, a police detective may come to talk to you along with a victim-witness coordinator (an employee of the city/county that works with the investigating law enforcement agency or the prosecuting attorney's office to assist victim-witnesses through the judicial process).
 Boise State encourages its community members to report all crimes to law enforcement; however, know that you do not have to talk to a police officer at the hospital.